NHS-South-Central-and-West/scwplot/README.md

 devtools::install_github("NHS-South-Central-and-West/scwplot")
 ```

-If you haven’t already installed {devtools}, you will also have to run
+If you haven’t already installed devtools, you will also have to run the
-the first line of code in the code chunk.
+first line of code in the code chunk.

 ## Usage

-There are six primary functions in the {scwplot} package.
+There are six primary functions in the scwplot package.
 The functions
 can be subdivided into SCW theme functions and additional utility
 functions.